62f/iSH-Auto-Config/README.md

-# iSH.app-Automated-Setup-and-Configuration-Alpine-Linux-for-iOS
+iSH Auto Setup & Configuration on iOS

-An automated configuration script that I created to (re)establish a fully updated, upgraded, and pre-configured penn-testing and development environment.
+This is an automated configuration script that I created to (re)establish a fully updated, upgraded, and pre-configured penn-testing and development environment.

 This software was designed on the following device, architecture, software and kernel versions.
 Use at your own discretion.